-This section lists application notes that are related to this section of the manual.
-These application notes may not be written specifically for the PIC24H product family, but the concepts are pertinent and could be used with modification and possible limitations.
-The current application notes related to the Reset module are:
+This section lists the application notes that are related to this section of the manual.
+These application notes may not be written specifically for the dsPIC33F product family, but the concepts are pertinent and could be used with modification and possible limitations.
+The current application notes related to the Reset module include the following:

 Title Application Note #

-Power-up Trouble Shooting Power-up Considerations
+Power-up Trouble Shooting AN607

+Power-up Considerations AN522